 Cereus salm-dyckianus, Cereus scheeri, Echinocereus rischeri, Echinocereus salmianus

-Echinocereus scheeri is a cactus with cylindrical, green, spiny, prostrate or ascending stems up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
-The flowers are red, purple, scarlet, pink or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long, and up to 3 inches (7.5 cm) in diameter.
-They appear in spring on the sides of the stems from sharply pointed buds.
-Flowers can last for a week or more and remain open at night, closing somewhat during the hottest part of the day.
-The fruit is ovoid, bright green with white pulp and up to 0.8 inches (2 cm) long.
+Echinocereus scheeri is a cactus with green, spiny, cylindrical, prostrate or ascending stems that grow up to 28 inches (70 cm) long and up to 1.6 inches (4 cm) in diameter.
+Flowers are red, purple, scarlet, pink, or salmon-orange, trumpet-shaped, up to 5 inches (12.5 cm) long, and up to 3 inches (7.5 cm) in diameter.
+They appear in spring on the sides of the stems from sharply pointed buds and can last for a week or more, remaining open at night and closing somewhat during the hottest part of the day.
+Fruits are oval, bright green with white pulp, and up to 0.8 inches (2 cm) long.

 How to Grow and Care